nortal/AssemblyVersioning/README.md

 Requirements
 -------------
 MSBuild task is built using Microsoft .Net Framework 4.0.
-Can be applied to projects of any .Net version as long as MsBuild 4.0 or newer is used (Visual Studio 2010+).
+Can be applied to c# projects of any .Net version as long as MsBuild 4.0 or newer is used (Visual Studio 2010+).

 Functionality
 -------------